matteranalytics/matter-analytics-webpage/README.md

 ## Workflow

+Key steps of the portfolio creation which take place locally on your computer.

 ### Installation

-This repo uses Node.js's built-in package manager [npm](https://www.npmjs.com/).
+This repo uses Node.js's built-in package manager command-line tool [npm](https://docs.npmjs.com/cli/v9).
 There are other package managers, we will warn you when you may encounter one of them.

 The `package.json` contains the required JavaScript packages which are hosted at [npm](https://www.npmjs.com/).
 To install these dependencies run the following script at the root of this repository: